Tuesday, June 7, 2011

 Birdsongs

 I guess there is some science as to why birds sing.
 Smart people study things like this.
-Apparently in the spring and in the morning it can be a way for the male to attract a mate or tell other birdbrains that "this is my territory."
-I am going to choose to express my subjective, non scientific reason.
+Apparently in the spring and in the morning it can be a way for the male to attract a mate or tell other birdbrains "this is my territory."
+I am going to choose to express my subjective, non-scientific reason.
 Birds sing because God made them to.
 And going way out on a limb here, I choose to believe God knew that humans would find joy in the sounds of a birdsong.
 Hence, finding encouragement.

-As a musician, I sure understand how circumstances can steel a tune from the heart.
+As a musician, I sure understand how circumstances can steal a tune from the heart.
 There have been times when I wanted to "hang it up" and not play or sing.
 I think of a time in the bible when God's people were in captivity.
 They sat down by a river and wept and hung up their harps.
 They surrendered their songs to discouragement (Psalm 137).
 Man!
 I have been there!

 Amidst a torrent of the unwelcome and unexpected, this musician has stopped singing.
 This morning before sunrise, I walked in DC and was greeted and treated to the sounds of birdsongs coming from freshly bloomed dogwood trees.
 I felt hope.
 I felt jealous.
 I have always admired birds for their carefree, "I am singing even if you are having a bad life" attitude!
 Even wrote a song about it called "Outta Here."